 Lying on Your FAFSA is Fraud

-It can be tempting to leave off an asset here, under report another one there.
+It is extremely important to know how to avoid financial aid fraud.
+It can be tempting to leave off an asset here, under-report another one there.
 It’s not lying, it’s just telling a less complete version of the truth.
 This is a dangerous line of thinking.
-These aren’t little white lies, they are fraud; and if your conscience doesn’t punish you, the federal government will be more than happy to.
+These aren’t little white lies, they are a fraud; and if your conscience doesn’t punish you, the federal government will be more than happy to.
 If you’re expecting a slap on the wrist, you’ll have another thing coming.
 Aside from returning all of the ill-gotten gains, fines for FAFSA fraud can reach as high as $20,000.
 If the fiduciary penalties don’t frighten you, perhaps the possible 5 years in federal prison will more effectively deter you.
 It’s not worth it.

 Perhaps even more alarming, fraud and mistakes are difficult to immediately differentiate.
 It’s in your best interest to make sure you file correctly.
 The best way to protect yourself from fraud and mistakes is to get FAFSA help from a professional who is well acquainted with the forms and procedures.

 You Probably Won’t Get Away with FAFSA Fraud

 Financial aid administers are not only aware that people falsify their FAFSA, they are vigilantly looking for it.
 They know how to spot discrepancies; it’s what they do for a living.
 It’s fairly safe to assume that they are better acquainted with the forms than you are.
 That is why outside FAFSA help can be such a boon.
 You should know how to avoid FAFSA fraud, because there is no way to get away with it.

 Hiding assets, aside from being extremely dangerous, also ends up being not that effective.
 Parents assets are only a small fraction of EFC calculations.
 Your income is going to be a much more impactful factor.